Head Start and Early Head Start

-Established in 1965, Head Start promotes school readiness for children, ages three to five, in low-income families by offering educational, nutritional, health, social and other services.
-Head Start programs promote school readiness by enhancing the social and cognitive development of children through the provision of educational, health, nutritional, social and other services to enrolled children and families.
-Programs actively engage parents in their children's learning and help them in making progress toward their educational, literacy and employment goals.
-Significant emphasis is placed on the involvement of parents in the administration of local Head Start programs.
+Established in 1965, Head Start promotes school readiness for children, ages three to five, in low-income families and enhances children's social and cognitive development by offering educational, nutritional, health, social and other services.
+Programs actively engage parents in their children's learning and help them make progress toward their own educational, literacy and employment goals.
+Parents play an important role in the administration of local Head Start programs.

-Early Head Start, launched in 1995, provides support to low-income infants, toddlers, pregnant women and their families.
-EHS programs enhance children's physical, social, emotional, and intellectual development; assist pregnant women to access comprehensive prenatal and postpartum care; support parents' efforts to fulfill their parental roles; and help parents move toward self-sufficiency.
-Together Head Start and Early Head Start have served tens of millions of children and their families.
+Early Head Start (EHS), launched in 1995, provides support to low-income infants, toddlers, pregnant women and their families.
+EHS programs enhance children's physical, social, emotional, and intellectual development; help pregnant women access comprehensive prenatal and postpartum care; support parents' efforts to fulfill their parental roles; and help parents move toward self-sufficiency.
+Together, Head Start and Early Head Start have served tens of millions of children and their families.